-Let us next consider the purely active case, $w = z$, i.e.\ $\mu_{z|w} = 0$.
-Here, T1s happen when $|\mu_{\zeta|z}|$ increases either by positive feedback \cite{Brauns.etal2024,Claussen.etal2024} or by an ``external field'' like a morphogen gradient \cite{Ibrahimi.Merkel2023,Claussen.Brauns2025}.
-Substituting Eq.~\eqref{eq:T1_rate} into Eq.~\eqref{eq:advection_linearized} reveals that T1s kinematically relax tension anisotropy: $\tfrac{d}{dt}\mu_{\zeta|z} = \partial_t \mu_{\zeta|z} -\gamma_\mathrm{T1} \mu_{\zeta |z}$ (suppressing the advection and co-rotation terms).
+Active T1s thus limit the tension anisotropy a tissue can attain.
 Steady active plastic flow results when driving and relaxation balance at a finite T1 rate.
-(Appendix~\ref{app:dynamics_example} describes a concrete model where tensions are governed by positive mechanical feedback~\cite{Claussen.Brauns2025}.)
 Active flow can take place at vanishing macroscopic stress and is therefore fundamentally different from conventional Maxwell viscoelasticity.
-Instead, it is characterized by sustained microscopic tension anisotropy, experimentally detectable as anisotropic junctional myosin \cite{Streichan.etal2018}.
+Instead, it is characterized by sustained microscopic tension anisotropy, experimentally detectable as anisotropic junctional myosin~\cite{Streichan.etal2018}.

-We conclude that both active and passive T1s relax their ``driving anisotropy'': tension anisotropy in the former case and macroscopic stress anisotropy in the latter.
-We can combine both in a unified phenomenological model for the T1-contribution to the dynamics of $\mathbf{g}$

-Where the second equality follows from Eq.~\eqref{eq:T1_rate}.
-Additional contributions can arise from mechanical feedback and ``external fields'' driving $\mu_g$, while in a passive tissue (or conventional foam), only T1s contribute.

-To summarize, the present framework describes a tissue by two metrics $\mathbf{a},\mathbf{g}$ that can be controlled independently.
+To summarize, the present framework describes a tissue by two independently controlled metrics $\mathbf{a},\,\mathbf{g}$.
 A kinematical prescription determines what happens during topological change (dynamics of $\mathbf{a}(t)$, keeping $\mathbf{g}(t)$ fixed).
 The dynamics of the tension metric $\mathbf{g}$ depend on the specific model or biological context of interest.
-We showed that minimal and microscopically motivated choice, Eq.~\eqref{eq:T1_remodelling_g}, naturally gives rise to Maxwell-like stress relaxation through passive T1s while active T1s relax tension anisotropy.
+We showed that minimal and microscopically motivated choice, Eq.~\eqref{eq:T1_g_change}, naturally gives rise to Maxwell-like stress relaxation through passive T1s while active T1s relax tension anisotropy.